hugodemenez/hugodemenez/README.md

 My current activity
 ------------

-- Working on trading bots for crypto-brokers like kraken,coinbasepro or binance.
+- Working on trading bots for crypto-brokers like kraken,coinbasepro, binance or ftx.

-- Developping a mathematical analysis method to predict market with machine learning tools.
+- Developping a mathematical analysis method to predict market with machine learning tools and learning about Neural Networks analysis.

 My Stats
 ------------